How a sump pump works with a sump pit and discharge pipe to keep a basement dry.

 Picking a sump pump isn’t a one-size-fits-all decision.
 The right one for your home depends on several factors, and getting this choice right is a huge step in protecting your home from water damage.
 A pump that’s too weak won’t keep up during a heavy storm, while one that’s too powerful might cycle on and off too frequently, wearing out the motor.
 It’s all about matching the pump’s capabilities to your home’s specific needs.
 Let’s walk through the key things to consider so you can feel confident in your choice.

-Finding the Right Power and Size
+How to Choose the Right Horsepower and Size

 A sump pump’s power is measured in horsepower (HP), with common options like 1/3 or 1/2 HP.
 For most homes in areas with average rainfall, a 1/3 HP pump is usually sufficient.
 However, if your home is in a low-lying area or has a high water table, a 1/2 HP or stronger pump is a safer bet.
 The goal is to choose a motor that can handle the volume of water your home receives without being overworked.
 A properly sized pump is a critical part of a complete basement waterproofing strategy.